Government and the Macroeconomy · 4 question types

 Fiscal policy is the government's use of its budget (its decisions on taxes and public spending) to influence the economy.

-The government's budget has two sides:
+The budget has two sides:

 The mechanism: higher spending puts money directly into the economy (more infrastructure projects, higher welfare payments).
 Lower taxes leave households and firms with more disposable income, which they spend.
-Both channels raise aggregate demand (AD), which lifts real GDP and reduces unemployment.
+Both channels raise (AD), which lifts real GDP and reduces unemployment.

 Expansionary policy is used when the economy is in a recession or growing too slowly.
 The trade-off: if used too aggressively, it can trigger demand-pull inflation (topic 13).